OCA/e-commerce/product_multi_link/README.rst

 It can be used as a base to implement synchronizations with e-commerce (for instance, it is used in magentoerpconnect).

+If you want to manage link between product templates (instead of product variants), you can use the other OCA module product_template_multi_link.
+(Same e-commerce repository)

 Usage
 =====